MachadoLhes/RestQL-docs/restql/manager.md

 #### Retrieving Saved Queries Revision

-restQL-HTTP has a route to retrieve all revisions from a saved query.
+restQL-http has a route to retrieve all revisions from a saved query.

 The route `GET http://localhost:3000/ns/:namespace/query/:queryId/`, with a given `queryId = cards`, will return the following response: